SAFe Community resources

 - Lean and Agile Budgeting Using the Scaled Agile Framework (SAFe)

 Interested in starting a Meetup?
 Scaled Agile has put together some essential information to help get started:

-Regardless of role—practitioner, instructor, consultant, or enterprise business leader—there is no better place to connect with the community behind SAFe transformations than at the annual SAFe Summit.
-Attendees will be able to meet other people working on their transformations, identify opportunities for leveraging working relationships, and evaluate service or tooling companies that could support a transformation.
+Regardless of role—practitioner, instructor, consultant, or enterprise business leader—there is no better place to connect with the community behind SAFe transformations than at the annual SAFe Summits.
+Attendees will be able to meet other people working on their transformations, identify opportunities for leveraging working relationships, and evaluate transformation or platform companies that could support a transformation.

-The two-day Summit provides access to SAFe experts, including thought leaders such as SAFe creator, Dean Leffingwell, and the team of SAFe Fellows and contributors.
+Both events provide access to SAFe experts including thought leaders such as SAFe creator, Dean Leffingwell, and the team of SAFe Fellows and contributors.
 They will share best practices around SAFe, lead sessions on basic and advanced topics, and provide insights into the evolution of the Framework.

 What’s more, attendees will hear about SAFe transformations directly from enterprises, who will share their SAFe journeys and lessons learned along the way.

-Visit www.safesummit.com for details on this year’s event.
+Visit www.safesummit.com for details on this year’s events.

 LinkedIn, Facebook, Twitter